demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_T1036_-_Masquerading_README.md

 This playbook handles masquerading alerts based on the MITRE T1036 technique.
-An attacker might leverage Microsoft Windows well-known image names to run malicious processes without being caught.
+An attacker might leverage Microsoft Windows' well-known image names to run malicious processes without being caught.

 **Attacker's Goals:**

-An attacker is attempting to masquerade as standard Windows images by using a trusted name to execute malicious code.
+An attacker attempts to masquerade as standard Windows images by using a trusted name to execute malicious code.

 **Investigative Actions:**

-Investigate the executed process image and verify if it is malicious using:
+Enrich and Investigate the executed process image and endpoint and verify if it is malicious using:

 * File Reputation
 * NSRL DB